GCSBOSS/valinor/README.md

 - `notFuture ( date )`: Check if a date is NOT in the future.
 - `notPast ( date )`: Check if a date is NOT in the past.
 - `notToday ( date )`: Check if a date time is NOT today.
+- `def ( value )`: Set a default value to show up on `final` object in case the valinor is optional and validates an empty value.